Police arrest five at Saturday night march in Seattle

 The department attributed the arrests made at approximately 10:30 p.m., at 15th Avenue and East Spring Street, to various alleged offenses, including “failure to disperse, pedestrian interference, obstruction and resisting arrest.”
 Marchers blocked traffic and some spray-painted graffiti, the department alleged.

 The Seattle Times didn’t cover the march live and hasn’t independently confirmed the department’s account.
-Shortly after 10:30 p.m., a Twitter user who had apparently been following the march posted video of officers tackling people at the back of a group, saying three arrests had been made in a rush by the police.
-The user wrote the incident was unprovoked, with the group marching away.
+Shortly after 10:30 p.m., a Twitter user who had been following the march posted video of officers tackling people at the back of a group, saying three arrests had been made in a rush by the police.
+The Twitter user, independent journalist Alissa Azar, wrote that the incident was unprovoked, with the group marching away.